alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

 Naturally, we can examine whether the model networks also reproduce similar metrics to those calculated for the empirical ones.
-The following values are averages, for every metric, of 1000 networks grown of same size as each smuggling network.
-In all calculations, $m_1 = 1$, $m_2 = 5$ and $p = 0.7$ were set fixed.
+The following values are averages, for every metric, of 1,000 networks grown using the model.
+Each one of these have the same size as the empirical smuggling networks.
+Also, in all calculations I have set $m_1 = 1$, $m_2 = 5$ and $p = 0.7$ fixed.
 Ultimately, I could vary these parameters and possibly get better results by tuning them.
 However, as we can see below, the results are surprisingly good.

 <br>